UPPMAX/programming_formalisms/docs/sessions/package/README.md

     Successfully built weather-1.0.1.tar.gz and weather-1.0.1-py3-none-any.whl
     ```

-Now there will be files in the `dist` folder:
+Now there will be files in the `dist` folder.
+These are the file to distribute your files.

 ???- question "How does that look like?"